Let’s talk about non-resident bank accounts in Portugal…

 There are some really good reasons why certain people (and companies) are interested in opening non-resident bank accounts in Portugal.

-But a Portuguese non-resident account isn’t a great idea for everyone.
+But a Portuguese bank account isn’t a great idea for everyone.

-And compared to many of the other European countries that we’ve explored in past articles, opening a non-resident account here can be a lot easier.
+And compared to many of the other European countries that we’ve explored in past articles, opening a European bank account for non-residents here can be a lot easier.

-But, opening a non-resident bank account is still possible at some banks in Portugal.
+Opening a bank account as a foreigner is still possible at some banks in Portugal.

 Unlike banks in other countries where you’re required to have legal residency, prove local ties, have a local ID card, and a local tax ID, non-residents can still access the banking system in Portugal.

-Portugal is an EU country.
+Portugal is a European Union country.
 They use the euro.
 And, Portuguese banks guarantee deposits up to €100,000.

-That means, when you open a non-resident bank account in Portugal, you get yourself an EU bank account with all the trappings.
+That means, when you open a non-resident bank account in Portugal, you get yourself a European Union bank account with all the trappings.

 Some people just want to access a stable banking system.
 Others want access to stable currencies, or the ability to make low-cost transfers via the SEPA system.

 And some people just want to get their hands on a debit card that they can use internationally.
-If you’re a non-EU citizen, these things might not be available in your home country.
+If you’re a non-European Union citizen, these things might not be available in your home country.

-Compared to some countries, Portuguese banks have low fees.
+Compared to some countries, a Portuguese bank often has lower fees.
 In fact, if you choose the right Portuguese bank, you can eliminate monthly maintenance fees, debit card fees, and intra-EU transfer fees entirely.
 So, choose carefully.

 Have you ever tried opening a bank account in Switzerland, Luxembourg, Estonia, or Germany as a non-resident?
 You’re either rejected outright if the bank has a “no non-resident” policy OR your new account comes with painfully high “non-resident” fees.

-By contrast, a non-resident bank account in Portugal can be a low-cost EU banking option.
+By contrast, a foreign bank account in Portugal can be a low-cost European Union banking option.

 Foreigners come to Portugal for different reasons.
 Some come here to retire.
 Others are attracted to Portugal’s Golden Visa program.
 Some like Portugal for the low cost of living & European lifestyle.